Windwalker PvE Guide

 Priority Lists

-The lists below assume you are doing what you need to do to avoid capping resources, avoid breaking your mastery and using above cooldowns appropriately.
-Because Heart of the Jade Serpent has such a big effect on the priority, I have listed it separately.
-You will follow the standard Conduit priority when outside of the Heart of the Jade Serpent buff, and the Heart of the Jade Serpent priority when the buff is up.
+The lists below assume you are doing what you need to do to avoid capping resources, avoid breaking your mastery, and using above cooldowns appropriately.
+Right now Heart of the Jade Serpent doesn’t require its own priority, but that may change in the future.

 Single Target Priority